 Sara Vogel is a PhD student at the CUNY Graduate Center’s Urban Education program studying how diverse learners, including emergent bilingual youth, interface with digital media learning.
 She became interested in the Hive Learning Network’s role in computer science education as a Senior Program Associate at Global Kids, Inc., where she guided youth to design video games about local and global issues that mattered to them.

-Rafi Santo is a PhD candidate in Indiana University’s Learning Sciences program and the co-lead of Hive Research Lab, an applied research partner of the Mozilla Hive NYC Learning Network.
+Rafi Santo, PhD, graduated from Indiana University’s Learning Sciences program and co-leads Hive Research Lab, an applied research partner of the Mozilla Hive NYC Learning Network.
 His research and design work focuses on the intersection of digital culture and learning and its effects on young people and the organizations that serve them.
 His is the co-author of the book series Interconnections: Understanding Systems through Digital Design from MIT Press.

 Dixie Ching, Ph.D., recently earned her doctorate in the Educational Communication and Technology program at NYU and is a co-lead of Hive Research Lab, an applied research partner of the Mozilla Hive NYC Learning Network.
 Formerly trained as a cell biologist, Dixie has worked on the design and implementation of educational tools and media at various organizations, including the Center for Children & Technology/Education Development Center, Inc., New York Hall of Science, Discovery Communications, WGBH/NOVA, and Beijing Television.